 What is a Product Requirements Document?

-A Requirements Document should act as the starting point for your product: outlining its purpose, who will use it, and how to use it.
+A Requirements Document should act as the starting point for your product: outlining its purpose, who will use it, and how they will use it.
 It is an essential precursor to design and development.

 This article should help you create a requirements document that straddles the line between concise and precise.

 This article is for entrepreneurs and product owners who are looking to build a digital product.
 To avoid sounding too vague I have decided to use example of a To-Do app, but this could easily apply to creating a mobile app or software program.